March 2008 Archives

 • To Confront the Rebels: The president of Chad cut down "centuries-old trees" so that the leader could "be adequately protected".
 Said one bicyclist watching the trees fall: "When I was a child, soldiers used to stop us touching the trees...[n]ow they are being destroyed."

 While Chad acted in the name of terrorism, the US for some reason didn't deploy that reasoning when it moved forward to develop its national forest areas.
-Last week the state of California sued the U.S. Forest Service, which wants to open more than 500,000 acres of California national forest for roads and oil drilling.
+Last week the state of California sued the U.S. Forest Service, that wants to open more than 500,000 acres of California national forest for roads and oil drilling.
 The state wants to keep these forests free of roads.

 State Attorney General Jerry Brown told the Los Angeles Times "I find it kind of ironic that the federal government won't let us clean up our cars and they now want cars going through these forests."
 California accuses the Forest Service of violating the National Environmental Policy Act and the National Forest Management Act by moving ahead with development plans and disregarding the state's laws.
 California enacted a moratorium on road construction in "pristine areas of its national forests" in 2006, according to the LA Times.
 But sometimes federal governments make the National Forests earn their keep, come hell or high water.